snex-io/snex-web/README.md

-# snex
+# SNEX Service

-Official repo and issue tracker for SNEX.
+Official repo and issue tracker for SNEX Service and Website.

 Please file issues on repo issue tracker.